Last update: 17 September 2021.

 Can I cancel and get a refund if I have booked a green or amber destination?

 If your chosen destination is on the green or amber list the good news is that your holiday will operate as planned.
 If you have already booked using our BWC policy you can change your travel plans or postpone up to 15 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates.
 You can rebook to travel any time before 31 December 2022.
 If your booking is not covered by our BWC policy and you do not wish to travel standard cancellation terms and conditions would apply.

 Can I cancel and get a refund if I have booked a red destination?

 Book with Cox & Kings before 31 July 2021 for travel through to 31 December 2022 and you can change your travel plans or postpone up to 15 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates, and you can rebook to travel any time before 31 December 2022.
 You may also cancel due to any COVID-19 related reason and will receive a full refund.
 You can see our COVID-19 related reasons in full here.

-If my booked destination is on the watchlist and turns amber before I am due to travel, can I cancel and get a refund?
+If my booked destination is on the green watchlist and turns amber before I am due to travel, can I cancel and get a refund?

 Book with Cox & Kings before 31 July 2021 for travel through to 31 December 2022 and you can change your travel plans or postpone up to 15 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates, and you can rebook to travel any time before 31 December 2022.
 Any cancellation however will be subject to our standard terms and conditions.